 Giles’ gaze dropped to rest on the Sword that leaned against his coffee table.
 Quite unusual for a vampire to use such a weapon.
 Most relied solely on their unnatural strength, speed and fangs. .

 He took in the lines of the weapon with admiration.
 A broad blade with two lethal cutting edges.
 Broadswords were used to cut rather than stab, and were capable of efficiently removing limbs and heads.
 Predominantly used by Knights in Medieval times.
 There was no doubt in Giles’ mind that it was a genuine artifact, although he had never seen one in such fine condition.
 It had obviously been well cared for.

 Reaching over, he grabbed the hilt, momentarily startled by weight of it.
-Six pounds at least, he reckoned.
+Five pounds at least, he guessed.
 Approximately 45 inches long, with a two inch wide razor-edged blade that tapered to a point.
 The strength needed to wield it with ease would put many of today’s men to shame.